 This is fine for acidic foods and jellies because the Clostridium bacteria cannot survive in a low pH environment.
 But if you want to can your veggies without pickling them, you need to use a pressure canner.

 Instead of being submerged in boiling water, a pressure canner uses steam to push all the air out of your canned food and fill the space with boiling water and steam at much higher temps than can be achieved with a water bath canner.
 Since there is no air in the jar, the heat is distributed evenly to all parts of the jar.

 Pressure canners come in many sizes and price ranges.
-The Presto Pressure Canner and Cooker is a great choice because it is affordable (about $80), has a large capacity, safe and sturdy locking lid, and easy to read pressure gauge.
+The Presto Pressure Canner and Cooker is a great choice because it is affordable, has a large capacity, safe and sturdy locking lid, and easy to read pressure gauge.

 This pressure canner also has nice safety features like plastic handles so that you won’t burn yourself when the canner is hot and a pressure regulator that releases excess built up steam.
 You can also use this canner for water bath canning and pressure cooking.